 The following demonstrates how to use C language for downloading random data from SwiftRNG device when used with SwiftRNG Software API.

-A sample source code in C for retrieving bytes and integers from SwiftRNG device
+A sample source code in C for retrieving random bytes and integers from SwiftRNG device

 #define BYTE_BUFF_SIZE (10)